 Both LG and Samsung are also offering curved OLED TV.
 Samsung's KN55S9C for examplecosts $8,997 while LG's 55EA9800 is even more expensive at $9,999.
 Both panels are 55" in size and offer Full-HD resolution.
 Reviews of those TVs have been spectacular, with all reviewers saying that OLED TVs offer the best picture quality ever.

 OLEDs aren't perfect.
 First of all, today it costs more to produce an OLED than it does to produce an LCD - although this should hopefully change in the future, as OLEDs has a potential to be even cheaper than LCDs because of their simple design.

 OLEDs have limited lifetime (like any display, really), that was quite a problem a few years ago.
 But there has been constant progress, and today this is almost a non-issue.
 Today OLEDs last long enough to be used in mobile devices and TVs.
 OLEDs can also be problematic in direct sunlight, because of their emmissive nature.
 But companies are working to make it better, and newer AMOLEDs (such as Samsung's Super AMOLED and Super AMOLED Plus and Nokia's CBD displays) are quite good in that respect - some even consider them superior to LCDs.

 Can OLEDs produce white lighting?

 OLED-Info is the web's leading OLED portal.
-Since 2004 we bring you daily news and resources, all about OLED displays and lighting.
+Since 2004 we provide daily news, resources and services to the OLED industry and community.
 Check out OLED-Info's sitemap to view our complete list of OLED resources and articles.
 Here's some more info about us.
-You can also check out our facebook page, follow us on Twitter or subscribe to our free monthly newsletter.
+You can also check out our Facebook page, follow us on Twitter or subscribe to our free monthly newsletter.